SSCHAcode/sschacode.github.io/Schools/2023/home.md

 <a name="Program"></a>
 # Program

-To be announced soon
+To be announced soon.

 <a name="Registration"></a>
 # Registration and abstract submission

-To be announced soon
+Registration will open in February 2023.

 <a name="Travel"></a>
 # Venue and travel information